HemaMythri/elevatelabs-task2/README.md

 ## Project Overview

-This project is a responsive To-Do List web application developed using HTML5, CSS3, and JavaScript as part of a Web Development Internship Task.
+This project is a responsive To-Do List web application developed using HTML5, CSS3 and JavaScript as part of a Web Development Internship Task.

-The application allows users to add, complete, delete, and manage tasks efficiently through an interactive user interface.
+The application allows users to add, complete, delete and manage daily tasks through an interactive and user-friendly interface.

+---

 ## Features